iRuiz-Ruiz/Mitogenomic-Analysis/Mitogenome_analysis.md

 ./raxmlHPC -f a -m GTRGAMMA -p 12345 -q partition.txt -x 12345 -# 100 -s alignment_file.phy -n T1
 ```

+##### What is T1, T2, T3 ...
+Tn?
+Is a suffix not to overwrite the RAXMl results if run different experiments.

+##### How to include the partitions from the PF2?
+1. Save the partitions obtained for RAXMl from the previous PF2 analysis in a simple text file (e.g. partitions.txt).
+You will include (1) the .phy file and (2) the .txt partition file in the command line. according to "Step 6: Partitioned Analysis" and continue with the analysis.

 **Possible errors (and solutions)**

 _Problem #1.a_